Improved Operator Learning by Orthogonal Attention: Introduction

 Despite the considerable progress made in neural operators, there remain non-trivial challenges in its practical applications.
 On the one hand, the training targets of neural operators are usually acquired from classical PDE solvers, which can be computationally demanding.
-For instance, simulations for tasks like airfoils can require about 1 CPU-hour per sample~\citep{li2022fourier}.
-On the other hand, powerful models are prone to overfitting when trained on small data.
-A potential remediation is to develop appropriate regularization mechanisms for neural operators to combat overfitting.
-This can arguably enhance the model's generalization performance, enabling it to generalize to unseen validation data and even across different resolutions and timesteps for time-dependent PDEs.
+For instance, simulations for tasks like airfoils can require about 1 CPU-hour per sample~\cite{li2022fourier}.
+On the other hand, complex deep models are prone to deteriorate when confronted with limited training data.

-Given these motivations, we aim to develop a neural operator framework that inherently accommodates proper regularization.
-We start from the observations that the kernel integral operator involved in Green's function for linear PDEs can be rewritten with orthonormal eigenfunctions.
-Such an expansion substantially resembles the attention mechanism without softmax while incorporating the orthogonal regularization.
-Empowered by this, we follow the notion of neural eigenfunctions~\citep{deng2022neuralef,deng2022neural} to implement an orthogonal attention module and stack it repeatedly to construct {orthogonal neural operator (ONO)}.
+This work aims to develop a novel neural operator that inherently accommodates proper regularization to cope with the challenges in the processing of PDE data.
+We start from the observations that the kernel integral operator, a core module of the solving operator of PDEs, can be rewritten with orthonormal eigenfunctions.
+Such an expansion substantially resembles the attention mechanism without softmax while incorporating the orthogonal regularization (detailed in Section~\ref{sec:theo}).
+Empowered by this, we follow the notion of neural eigenfunctions~\cite{deng2022neuralef,deng2022neural} to implement an orthogonal attention module and stack it repeatedly to construct \textit{orthogonal neural operator (ONO)}.
 As shown in Figure~\ref{fig:ono}, ONO is structured with two disentangled pathways.
 The bottom one approximates the eigenfunctions through expressive NNs, while the top one specifies the evolvement of the PDE solution.
 In practice, the orthogonalization operation can be implemented by cheap manipulation of the exponential moving average (EMA) of the feature covariance matrix.
 It is empirically proven that ONO can generalize substantially better than competitive baselines across both spatial and temporal axes.
+To summarize, our contributions are: \begin{itemize} \item We introduce the novel orthogonal attention, which is inherently integrated with orthogonal regularization while maintaining moderate complexity, and detail the theoretical insights. \item We introduce ONO, a neural operator built upon orthogonal attention.
+ONO employs two disentangled pathways for approximating the eigenfunctions and PDE solutions separately. \item We conduct comprehensive experiments on six challenging operator learning benchmarks and achieve satisfactory results: ONO reduces prediction errors by up to $30 \%$ compared to baselines and achieves $80 \%$ reduction of test error for zero-shot super-resolution on Darcy. \end{itemize}